Snaacky/thewiki/docs/sourcing/ddl.md

 3. Find and select the `Rizon network`.
 4. Type `#nibl` in "Join this channel" and click OK.

 Repeat steps 3 and 4 for other networks and channels where your target IRC bot is hosted.
-These can usually be found on the nyaa releases of any group.
+These can usually be found on the Nyaa releases of any group.
 For example -

 ```
 #MK@irc.xertion.org